HOW TO BUILT A TOPOBATHYMETRIC DEM

 The Raster ASCII format

 Raster ASCII files have two different sections.
-The first section contains the information defining the rater properties: number of rows and columns, the origin coordinates of the raster and the cell size.
+The first section contains the information defining the raster properties: number of rows and columns, the origin coordinates of the raster and the cell size.
 The second section is the cell data representing the elevation model.

 The basic structure of the ASCII raster for the ONA Toolbox must have the raster information at the beginning of the file followed by the cell data.
 The spatial location of the raster is specified by the location of the lower left cell corner.